Who is behind the making of Not That Funny?

-Why did we not capitalize the “w” in white as some anti-racism advocates have started to?
+Why did we not capitalize the “w” in “white” as some anti-racism advocates have started to?

 Why do we capitalize the “B” in Black when referring to the culture?

-Black in a racial, ethnic or cultural sense, conveying an essential and shared sense of history, identity and community among people who identify as Black, including those in the African diaspora and within Africa.
+Black in a racial, ethnic or cultural sense, conveying an essential and shared sense of history, identity, and community among people who identify as Black, including those in the African diaspora and within Africa.
 The lowercase black is a colour, not a person.

-Why do we prefer “Indigenous Peoples”?
+Why do we use “Indigenous Peoples”?

 While “Indigenous Peoples” is still an English phrase that attempts to encompass Indigenous Peoples across the globe, it succeeds that “Aboriginal” does not.
 First, by including “Peoples” after “Indigenous” it recognizes that there is more than just one group of Indigenous individuals.
-We’re not a monolith community, we’re a collective made up of many separate, sovereign, unique, and wonderful Nations.
+We’re not a monolith community, we’re a collective made up of many, sovereign, unique, and wonderful Nations.
 Second, the etymological meaning of this term is internally consistent.
 Indigenous comes from the Latin word indigena, which means “sprung from the land; native.”
 Therefore, using “Indigenous” over “Aboriginal” reinforces land claims and encourages territory acknowledgements, a practice that links Indigenous Peoples to their land and respects their claims over it.
 However, we recognize that “Indigenous Peoples” is not a perfect term.
 It’s still an umbrella term for a large group of people, and we should only use it in situations where you are addressing all Indigenous groups as a collective.

 Why do we use “freedom seeker” rather than “fugitive”, “runaway slave” or “escapee”?